 Glance around any subway, park, or street, and you’re sure to see a smartphone clenched tightly in the hands of a passerby.
 These days, everyone is pulled between the world around them and the next text message, email, social media post, YouTube video, and so on.

-And it’s no wonder, with an estimated 2.53 billion smartphones currently in use around the globe.
+And it’s no wonder, with an estimated 2.53 billion smartphones in use around the globe.
 From New York City to Timbuktu – smartphones are here to stay.
 With the exponential rise in mobile usage worldwide, comes a need for mobile integration in your brand’s marketing strategy.
 Need more proof?
 The following stats demonstrate the rise of mobile and why mobile integration must form part of any successful modern business's sales and marketing strategy.

-From 2007 to 2017, the number of texts sent each month increased by a staggering 7,700%, making SMS a key customer communication channel.
+From 2007 to 2017, the number of texts sent each month increased by a staggering 7,700%, making SMS marketing a key customer communication channel.
 (Statistic Brain)

 And if a problem arises? eWeek explains that texting is the highest-rated contact method for customer satisfaction compared with other channels, including phone calls and social media.
 This makes SMS a vital best practice any team should be implementing.

 Where can you reach your customers on mobile?
 Merkle recommends Google because the search-engine giant holds a 95% share in mobile PPC ads.
 (Merkle)

 If you’re looking for a fast way to reach your audience, TextRequest finds that 95% of texts will be read within 5 minutes of being sent.
 So, when it comes to SMS advertising and the open rates it delivers, the right time can be just about any time.